 - LING 568 TESL Testing and Assessment

 Due to availability and scheduling issues, there is some flexibility concerning the sequence of courses.
-Any required course that was taken before starting the program can apply toward completion of the certificate.
 Additionally, graduate units earned in the program are, in most cases, transferable, and may be applied towards a master’s degree in TESL upon acceptance into the M.A. program at CSUN.

 Please contact the Linguistics Advisor to enroll in the Certificate Program.

 1The UDWPE is a junior-level exam of English writing ability required by the university for a bachelor’s degree at CSUN.
 Students accepted by any graduate program at CSUN are also required to pass this proficiency exam.